 Use the dropdown menu at the bottom of the screen to upload your documents.
 Each of the mandatory documents is included in the menu.
 There is also an "Other" category.
 You can use all of these categories more than once, but please note that there is a maximum total file size of 60MB for attachments.

-If you need help with attachments have a look at our trouble shooting guide.
+If you need help with attachments please read our trouble shooting guide.

 Other supporting information